Dolce Gusto: Circolo, Piccolo and Fontana

 In mid-2009 Nestlé added the Circolo series to the line.
 This machine, as the name suggests, sports a rounded design, with the same technical specifications of the Melody2 devices, but with a LED light in the water tank.

 In September 2010, the previous two series were supplemented by three more.
 Besides the Creativa mentioned above, there is the Piccolo (small, KP10xx), aimed to customers with limited space, as it is smaller, with a 600 ml water tank.
 Other than that, it is technically identical to the Melody2 machines.

 Similarly, the Fontana (KP30xx) has the same underpinnings, but with a design reminiscent of a water tap (Italian Fontana).

 The devices work, depending on the series, with 14 or 15 bar pressure.

 Genio S

 Nescafé Dolce Gusto launched the Genio S range of automatic coffee machines.
 The collection consists of the more compact Genio S, larger Genio S Plus and intuitive Genio S Touch which features a colour touch display.
 Genio S Plus and Genio S Touch models both benefit from Espresso Boost Technology for more intense and concentrated espressos.
 All models feature 15 bar pump pressure and XL functionality for drink customisation.

 Similar systems

-In contrast to Nespresso system, which is also made by Nestlé and has Krups as one of the major hardware vendors, the Dolce Gusto capsules are freely available in stores.
+In contrast to Nespresso system, which is also made by Nestlé and has Krups and De’Longhi as one of the major hardware vendors, the Dolce Gusto capsules are freely available in stores.
 Most Nespresso pods – except for "Starbucks by Nespresso" pods, available in most supermarkets – can only be bought online or in special Nespresso stores, although non-official, Nespresso-compatible pods are available from numerous retailers.